 - Peterborough

 The mechanisms of plant functioning from the molecular to the whole plant level.
 Fundamental processes such as photosynthesis, respiration, plant water relations, stomata physiology, mineral nutrition, plant hormone functions, seed germination and dormancy, and environmental stress physiology.
-Prerequisite: Both SAFS 1001H and 1002H or BIOL 1020H.
-Excludes BIOL 3180H.
+Prerequisite: BIOL 1020H or both SAFS 1001H and 1002H.
+Not open to students with credit for BIOL 3180H.

 Cross-listed: BIOL-3530H